-- Alumni were able to interact virtually with Salman Khan, founder of the Khan Academy, during a webchat in which he discussed his online library of free educational videos, the shift the academy was making in the paradigm of education and ways to increase access to education.
+- Alumni were able to interact virtually with Salman Khan, founder of the Khan Academy, during a webchat in which he discussed his online library of free educational videos.
 Though anyone could view the chat, Mr. Khan took questions exclusively from alumni of U.S. government exchange programs, many of whom were participating in the discussion from American Spaces.

 - The American Center in Kolkata, India, hosted a two-day event called “Experience America Blitz.”
-The event in Kolkata brought the ambassador together with alumni from the northeast to discuss their work in fields including anti-trafficking, AIDS prevention and youth volunteerism.
+The event in Kolkata brought the ambassador together with alumni to discuss their work in fields including anti-trafficking, AIDS prevention and youth volunteerism.

 - Full name